What are we up to?

 On March 18, Josh Smith, Sharon Cates, and Mela Heestand (Desert of Maine) gave a talk at the GSA conference in Manchester, New Hampshire.

-They discussed a newly identified science phenomenon in coastal Maine that is aligned to NGSS middle school performance expectation MS-ESS1-4.
+They discussed a newly identified science phenomenon in coastal Maine that is aligned to middle school performance expectation MS-ESS1-4.

 MS-ESS1-4 is about relative geologic age.
 But because of the way it is written, it is kind of problematic.